-Every year during the middle of November, Canterbury celebrates the province’s anniversary holiday with New Zealand Cup and Show Week.
+Every year during the middle of November, Canterbury celebrates the province’s anniversary holiday during the same week as the New Zealand Cup and the A&P Show.
 This page lists the traditional activities that take place at this time of the year.

 Looking at Cup and Show Week